 Students are required to have an up-to-date health record, including the required immunizations and the annual TB skin tests.
-Annual TB skin tests must be completed and documentation uploaded (front and back of CPR card) into your Certified Background account or submitted to the Student Service One Stop Office.
+Annual TB skin tests must be completed and documentation uploaded into your CastleBranch account or submitted to the Student Service One Stop Office.
+MSN students may be required to have additional testing as per their clinical agency.